collinaryart/CommBank_Chatbot/README.md

 # Multilingual Chatbot for Commonwealth Bank

-Developed with Tony Hsieh, Akshita Mediratta and Kimme Tan.

-### Challenge
+This chatbot integrates Azure Function Apps for serverless computing, Azure Cognitive Services for language detection and translation, and OpenAI's API for AI-driven response generation.
+This approach aims to provide seamless engagement for customers across various linguistic backgrounds.

-The initiative focuses on enhancing communication through:
+The initiative assists customers by:
 - Auto-detecting the language used by the user.
 - Processing banking inquiries in multiple languages.
 - Utilising user-friendly interfaces that consider cultural nuances to bridge the communication gap.

-### Solution

-We are developing a chatbot that integrates with Azure Function Apps for serverless computing, Azure Cognitive Services for language detection and translation, and OpenAI's API for AI-driven response generation.
-This approach aims to provide seamless engagement for customers across various linguistic backgrounds.
+Developed with Tony Hsieh, Akshita Mediratta and Kimme Tan.

 ## Technology Stack